 Oceanic Geotherm

-The 1-D temperature profile of an oceanic geotherm can be calculated by solving the conductive part of the 1-D temperature conservation equation using variable thermal parameters with a proper conserving finite difference scheme (so far only including a radiogenic heat source).
-For the sake of continuity, we use the 1-D solver for variable thermal parameters, even though, we assume a constant thermal conductivity in this example.
+The 1-D temperature profile of an oceanic geotherm can be calculated by solving the conductive part of the 1-D temperature conservation equation using variable thermal parameters with a conservative finite difference scheme (so far only including a radiogenic heat source).
+For the sake of continuity, we use the 1-D solver for variable thermal parameters, even though a constant thermal conductivity is assumed in this example.

-A proper conservative finite difference scheme in 1-D means that the temperature is defined on the centroids and the vertical heat flux $q_y$ and the thermal conductivity $k$ on the vertices.
+In a conservative finite difference scheme for 1-D conduction, temperature is defined at the centroids, while vertical heat flux $q_y$ and thermal conductivity $k$ are defined at the vertices.

 The 1-D temperature equation is given by: